Aviana/LunaUnitFrames/README.md

 - Vertical bars
 - Drag placement in config mode broken???
 (Needs testing)
 - Party frames are broken due to broken blizzard code (Maybe i can do a workaround?)
-- Target (ToT, ToToT) right click menu is broken (Maybe i can do a workaround?)

 Feel free to fork this but give credit (at least author & link to this github)